xzzhang2/xzzhang2.github.io/pages/pubs.md

 1. Zhang, X. (2019).
 Data, coders, and designers in the newsrooms: The adoption of data-driven journalism in Hong Kong’s local news organizations.
 Paper accepted by the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.

 2. Ho, J. C. F. & Zhang, X. (2019).
-Marketing Virtual Reality Games with Text: A Text Mining Analysis of Game Descriptions on Steam.
+Marketing virtual reality games with text: A text mining analysis of game descriptions on *Steam*.
 Paper accepted by the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.

 2. Zhang, X., Zhang, L., Zhang, M., Liu, Y., He, W., & Zhou, W. (2018).
 Monkey King, Naruto, and Mickey Mouse: Mapping the co-consumption network of animation protagonists in mainland China.
 Paper presented at the 68th Annual Conference of International Communication Association (**ICA**), Prague, The Czech Republic, 24 - 28 May, 2018.